A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: Discussion

+Since the breakdown phenomenon is the essential mechanism (for converting microscopic signals into macroscopic signals) in many quantum measurement devices such as the Geiger counter, we also anticipate that our quantum breakdown model may provide more insights to the understanding of quantum measurement process.
+In fact, we noticed that most recently Refs. \cite{hu2022_measurement,liu2022_measurement} has independently studied a spin model in a Bethe tree lattice with similar asymmetric interactions, to simulate the avalanche from a microscopic quantum state into Schr\"odinger cat states in a quantum measurement.
+Their model also shows Poisson LSS and Hilbert space fragmentation analogous to our model in the MBL limit, and they observed recurrence in the out-of-time-order correlator \cite{liu2022_measurement}.

 Our quantum breakdown model further allows a variety of directions of generalizations.
 First, the number of fermion modes $N$ on each site can be generalized to a site-dependent number $N_m$, which allows one to more freely change the geometry of the ``dielectric gas container".
 In this case, the formula for the many-body scar flat band degeneracy in \cref{eq:dMm-recursion} simply changes through the substitutions $C_{N}^{n_m}\rightarrow C_{N_m}^{n_m}$ and $h_{n_{m-1},n_m}\rightarrow C_{N_{m-1}}^{n_{m-1}}C_{N_m}^{n_m}$.
 Secondly, one could assume certain spatial structure within each layer of dielectric gas in Fig. \ref{fig-model}(a), such that the interaction $J_{m,l}^{ijk}$ only acts among nearby fermions, generalizing the model into higher spatial dimensions.
+An example of such generalized lattices is the Bethe tree studied in \cite{hu2022_measurement,liu2022_measurement}.
 Moreover, the model can be generalized to a wide class of models of fermions, bosons or spins with different types of asymmetric interactions, which may give rise to a rich variety of non-equilibrium phenomena.
-It will also be useful to investigate the effect of adding bilinear inter-site fermion hopping terms to our model, allowing a fermion to move without creating additional fermions, which may destabilize the MBL or the breakdown phases.
-However, such hopping terms break the conserved charge $Q$, which complicates the model and requires theoretical or numerical methods beyond this work.
+It will also be useful to investigate the effect of adding bilinear inter-site fermion hopping terms to our model, allowing a fermion to move without creating additional fermions.
+Such hopping terms break the conserved charge $Q$, which complicates the model and requires theoretical or numerical methods beyond this work.
+However, it is possible that such bilinear hopping terms will not destabilize the MBL or the breakdown phases in the presence of disorder $W$.
+This is because, such a model interpolates between the Anderson localization phase (nonzero hopping and zero interaction) and the MBL phase studied in this paper (zero hopping and nonzero interaction).
+Another interesting question is whether our Hermitian quantum breakdown model can be related to the non-Hermitian effective quantum models of breakdown \cite{fukui1998,oka2010} in certain limit.
 We leave the studies of these questions to the future.